HomeReal Estate10 Point checklist before Buying Property

 1. Tax exemption and your fitment

 You should also ensure that what type of tax benefits are expected in case you opt for a home loan.
-There is a tax exemption of Rs.2 Lakh under section 24 for interest on home loan.
+There is a tax exemption of Rs.2 Lakh under section 24 for interest on home loans.
 You will also get tax exemption up to Rs.1.5 Lakh under section 80 C for principal repayment.
 Make sure to structure your EMI in such a way that you are able to make the best of these provisions.

 1. Location and Amenities of the property